microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     pip install -r src/requirements.txt
     ```

-### Setup local environment variable for authentication

-The Zava MCP Server uses API key authentication to avoid that people can get to the data that gets accessed by the MCP Server.
-In this case, the MCP Server is using a local environment variable called `MCP_API_KEY`.
-Later in this lab, the MCP Server will match the value of the environment variable with the incoming request from Microsoft Copilot Studio.

-Let's setup the local environment variable now.

-1. Run the following command to set the value of the `MCP_API_KEY` environment variable to `AI-tour-25`.

-    ```bash
-    $env:MCP_API_KEY = "AI-tour-26"
-    ```

 ### Run the MCP Server

 1. Now it's time to run the MCP Server.
 Use the following command to start the Zava Inventory MCP Server.